FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Its main purpose is to aid you in composing **text-written filters** and avoid having to switch between side panes all the time.
 The search bar does not, however, support the free-style natural language queries as found in web search engines, like Google, or AI models, like ChatGPT.
 The formatting here is far stricter.
-While you can switch back to the side menu at any time, we will , for educational purposes, rely on the search bar exclusively throughout this scenario.
+While you can switch back to the side menu at any time, we will , for educational purposes, rely solely on the search bar throughout this scenario.

 ???+ info "Optimade"
     NOMAD also supports the [Optimade](https://www.optimade.org/documentation) API, which has its own query conventions (not covered in this tutorial).